dividedmind/statistics-done-wrong/what-next.rst

 depends on statistical analysis of experimental data, and statistical errors waste grant funding and researcher time.

+It would be tempting to say "We must introduce a new curriculum adapted to the needs of practicing scientists and require students to take courses in this material," then assume the problem will be solved.
+A great deal of research in science education shows that this is not the case.
+Typical lecture courses teach students very little, not for lack of effort but because lectures are simply a poor way to teach concepts.

+Unfortunately, most of this research is not specifically aimed at statistics education.
+Physicists, however, have done a great deal of research on a similar
+problem: teaching introductory physics students the basic concepts of force, energy, and kinematics.
+An instructive example is a large-scale survey of fourteen physics courses, including 2,084 students, using the Force Concept Inventory to measure student understanding of basic physics concepts before and after taking the courses.
+The students began the courses with holes in their knowledge; at the end of the semester, they had only filled 23% of those holes, despite the Force Concept Inventory being regarded as too easy by their instructors.\ :cite:p:`Hake:1998`

+These results are poor because lectures do not suit how students learn.
+Students have an impressive number of preconceptions about basic physics from their everyday experience -- for example, everyone "knows" that something pushed will eventually come to a stop, because every object in the real world does so.
+But we teach students Newton's First Law, that an object in motion stays in motion unless acted upon by an outside force, and expect them to immediately replace their preconception with the new understanding that objects only stop because of frictional forces.

+Students are endlessly creative in devising new misconceptions to hold.
+Interviews of physics students have revealed numerous surprising misconceptions, many not anticipated by experienced instructors.\
+:cite:p:`McDermott:1984fr,Clement:1982` Misconceptions are like cockroaches: You have no idea where they came from, but they’re everywhere -- often where you don’t expect them -- and they’re impervious to nuclear weapons.

+The traditional lecture is an ineffective weapon against the hardened misconception.
+Students who watch lectures contradicting their misconceptions report greater confidence in their misconceptions afterwards, and do no better on simple tests of their knowledge.
+Often they report not paying much attention, because the lectures allegedly cover concepts they already "know."\
+:cite:p:`Muller:2008tk` Similarly, lecture demonstrations of physical concepts make little improvement in student understanding, because students who misunderstand simply find ways to reinterpret the demonstration in light of their misunderstanding.\ :cite:p:`Crouch:2004ia`

+Obviously, then, simply assigning students to read a book like this one will not be much help if they fundamentally misunderstand statistics.
+Much of basic statistics is not intuitive (or, at least, not commonly taught in an intuitive fashion), and the opportunity for misunderstanding and error is massive.
+How can we best teach our students to analyze data and make reasonable statistical inferences?

+Again, methods from physics education research provide the answer.
+If lectures do not force students to confront their misconceptions and correct them, we will have to use a method that does.
+A leading example is called Peer Instruction.
+Students are assigned readings or videos before class, and class time is spent reviewing the basic concepts and then answering conceptual questions.
+Forced to choose an answer and discuss why they believe it is true *before* the instructor reveals the correct answer, students immediately see when their misconceptions do not match reality, and instructors can spot problems before they grow.

+Peer Instruction has been successfully implemented in many physics courses.
+Surveys using the Force Concept Inventory found that students typically double or triple their learning gains in a Peer Instruction course, filling in 50-75% of the gaps in their knowledge revealed at the beginning of the semester.\ :cite:p:`Hake:1998,Crouch:2001bp,Lasry:2008bb` And despite the strong focus on conceptual understanding, students in Peer Instruction courses perform just as well or better on quantitative and mathematical questions as their lectured peers.

-Statistics courses for scientists should be more carefully focused on important issues for data analysis, such as those described in this guide.
-Some universities have experimented with statistics courses integrated with science classes, with students immediately applying their statistical knowledge to problems in their field.
-Preliminary results suggests these methods work: students learn and retain more statistics, and they spend less time whining about being forced to take a statistics course.\ :cite:p:`Metz:2008hs` More universities should adopt these techniques, using conceptual tests and trial courses to see what methods work best.
+So far there is relatively little data on the impact of Peer Instruction in statistics courses.
+Some universities have experimented with statistics courses integrated with science classes, with students immediately applying their statistical knowledge to problems in their field, potentially revealing their misconceptions.
+Preliminary results suggests these methods work: students learn and retain more statistics, and they spend less time whining about being forced to take a statistics course.\ :cite:p:`Metz:2008hs` More universities should adopt these techniques and experiment with Peer Instruction, using conceptual tests and trial courses to see what methods work best.
+Students will leave with better preparation for the statistical demands of everyday research simply by changing existing courses, not introducing massive new education programs.

-We also need more freely available educational material developed with common errors and applications in mind.
-I was introduced to statistics when I needed to analyze data in a laboratory and didn't know how; until strong statistics education is more widespread, many students and researchers will find themselves in the same position, and they need resources.
+But not every student learns statistics in a classroom.
+I was introduced to statistics when I needed to analyze data in a laboratory and didn't know how;
+until strong statistics education is more widespread, many students and researchers will find themselves in the same position, and they need resources.
+We need more freely available educational material developed with common errors and applications in mind.
 Projects like `OpenIntro Stats
-<http://www.openintro.org/stat/textbook.php>`__ are promising, and I hope to see
+<http://www.openintro.org/stat/textbook.php>`__ are promising but incomplete,
-more in the near future.
+and I hope to see more in the near future.

 Scientific publishing
 ---------------------